fsilvaag/Git-Markdown-Exercise/README.md

 <<<<<<< HEAD

 Exercise of Markdown and remote repositories.
 I could not be able to open it in a markdown program and edit.
 The program Remarkable is no available for windows according to the webpage.

+Since Remarkable is not available for windows, I found a program in the windows store called MArkpad.

 =======
 # EEOB/BCB 546X Git/Markdown Exercise